Art Nouveau: Development – Brussels (1893–1898)

 The first Art Nouveau town houses, the Hankar House by Paul Hankar (1893) and the Hôtel Tassel by Victor Horta (1892–1893), were built almost simultaneously in Brussels.
 They were similar in their originality, but very different in their design and appearance.

 Victor Horta was among the most influential architects of early Art Nouveau, and his Hôtel Tassel (1892–1893) in Brussels is one of the style's landmarks.
 Horta's architectural training was as an assistant to Alphonse Balat, architect to King Leopold II, constructing the monumental iron and glass Royal Greenhouses of Laeken.
 He was a great admiror of Viollet-le-Duc, with whose ideas he completely identified.
 In 1892–1893, he put this experience to a very different use.
-He designed the residence of a prominent Belgian chemist, Émile Tassel, on a very narrow and deep site.
+He designed the residence of the scientist and professor Émile Tassel on a very narrow and deep site.
 The central element of the house was the stairway, not enclosed by walls, but open, decorated with a curling wrought-iron railing, and placed beneath a high skylight.
 The floors were supported by slender iron columns like the trunks of trees.
 The mosaic floors and walls were decorated with delicate arabesques in floral and vegetal forms, which became the most popular signature of the style.
 In a short period, Horta built three more town houses, all with open interiors, and all with skylights for maximum interior light: the Hôtel Solvay, the Hôtel van Eetvelde (for Edmond van Eetvelde), and the Maison & Atelier Horta.
 All four are now part of a UNESCO World Heritage Site.

 Paul Hankar was also an innovator of early Art Nouveau.
 Born at Frameries, in Hainaut, the son of a master stone cutter, he had studied ornamental sculpture and decoration at the Royal Academy of Fine Arts in Brussels from 1873 to 1884, whilst working as an ornamental sculptor.
-From 1879 to 1894, he worked in the studio of the prominent architect Henri Beyaert, a master of eclectic and neoclassical architecture.
+From 1879 to 1894, he worked in the studio of the architect Hendrik Beyaert, a master of eclectic and neoclassical architecture.
 Through Beyaert, Hankar also became an admirer of Viollet-le-Duc.
 In 1893, Hankar designed and built the Hankar House, his own residence in Brussels.
 With a goal to create a synthesis of fine arts and decorative arts, he brought together the sculptor René Janssens and the painter Albert Ciamberlani to decorate the interior and exterior with sgraffiti, or murals.
 The façade and balconies featured iron decoration and curling lines in stylised floral patterns, which became an important feature of Art Nouveau.
 Based on this model, he built several houses for his artist friends.
 He also designed a series of innovative glass display windows for Brussels shops, restaurants and galleries, in what a local critic called "a veritable delirium of originality".
 He died in 1901, just as the movement was beginning to receive recognition.